 Dover an iron paddle steamer designed and built by John Laird of North Birkenhead, engined by Messrs Fawcett & Co and was 224 burthen (an archaic tonnage of a ship based on the number of tuns of wine that could be carried in the holds).
 She arrived straight from the shipyard on 12 August 1840, captained by B Lyne.
 Was withdrawn in 1847 and then saw service in Gambia, West Africa.

 Princess Alice, an iron paddle steamer built by Ditchburn and Mare, Blackwall, engined by Maudsley, Sons & Field and 110.1 burthens.
 She belonged to Dover ship owners, John and William Hayward of Snargate Street and came on station as a packet on 27 December 1843.
-She was purchased by the Admiralty on 27 January 1844 for £11,350 as a replacement for Beaver and was captained initially by Luke Smithett and from 1848 by E Rutter.
+She was purchased by the Admiralty on 27 January 1844 for £11,350 as a replacement for Beaver and was captained initially by Luke Smithett and from 1848 by Captain Edward Charles Rutter (1794-1880).
 She ceased to be a packet ship in February 1855 but occasionally returned to Dover in that capacity.

 Violet an iron paddle steamer built by Ditchburn and Mare, Blackwall, engined by Messrs Penn & Son, Greenwich and tonnage 295 gross.
 She came to straight to Dover arriving 8 April 1846 as a replacement for the Swallow and captained by Lieut.
 Jones RN.